cardano-foundation/CIPs/CIP-0054/README.md

 ## The Javascript API

 When an on-chain javascript NFT is rendered which specifies any of the metadata options above, the website / dApp / wallet which creates the `<iframe>` sandbox, should inject the API defined here into that `<iframe>` sandbox.
+It is worth saying that the wallet dApp integration API from [CIP-0030](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0030) should probably not be exposed inside the sandbox, to prevent cross-site-scripting attacks.

 It is recommended that the API not be injected for every NFT – only the ones which specify the relevant metadata - this is an important step so that it’s clear which NFTs require this additional API, and also to enable pre-loading and caching of the required data.
 We are aiming to expose only the specific data requested by the NFT in its metadata – in this CIP we are not providing a more general API for querying arbitrary data from the blockchain.